aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 The RTL Kernel wizard creates template RTL files with legal interfaces.
 These template RTL files may be used or modified to create the .xo files.
 Existing RTL designs must fit into the top-level interface created by RTL Kernel wizard.
 RTL interface requirements are explained in the [SDAccel Environment User Guide] in section "Expressing a kernel in RTL".

 **( D )**
-If `--compile` option is used to create .xo files, the `--link` option allows multiple compiled kernel .xo files to be linked into a single .xclbin executable file.
+If the `--compile` option is used to create .xo files, the `--link` option allows multiple compiled kernel .xo files to be linked into a single .xclbin executable file.
 This option is also used to link one or more RTL kernels (packaged .xo file).

 **( E )**
-For emulations targets, the Emulation Configuration utility (emconfigutil) is used to link executable with a model of the hardware platform.
+For emulations targets, the Emulation Configuration utility (emconfigutil) is used to link the executable with a model of the hardware platform.
 This utility creates a file named **emconfig.json** which is used by the Xilinx runtime to look-up the platform target during host code execution.
 This file must be in the same directory as host executable.
 Refer to the chapter on "Running Software and Hardware Emulation in XOCC Flow" in [SDAccel Environment User Guide] for more details on emconfigutil.

 <a name="methodology"></a>
 # Methodology Flow (right hand side of chart)